sdujicun/FeatureTransform/README.md

 # FeatureTransform
-Transform time series based on shapelet features
+Transform time series based on shapelet features.

-please use    “src/feature/ShapeletFeatureTransform”   to transform time series
+please use    “src/feature/ShapeletFeatureTransform”   to transform time series.

-The transformed datasets are in the fold “result”
+The transformed datasets are in the fold “result”.